Rashmi7218/dev-flow/README.md

 Tests run against an in-memory SQLite DB and mock all outbound HTTP (GitHub, Jira, Slack, Groq) via `respx` — no live credentials or Docker needed.
 CI (`.github/workflows/ci.yml`) runs this suite on every push/PR.

-## Reliability

-Webhook deliveries are deduped by their provider-supplied delivery ID (`X-GitHub-Delivery` for GitHub, `X-Atlassian-Webhook-Identifier` for Jira, `event_id` for Slack Events API) against a `processed_deliveries` table (`app/idempotency.py`).
-A provider retry of an already-processed delivery returns `{"status": "duplicate"}` immediately, without re-posting to Slack, re-creating Jira tickets, or re-calling Groq — this matters because GitHub and Slack both retry webhook deliveries on timeout/non-2xx responses in production.

-Slack fan-out is fault-isolated per channel (`slack_client.post_to_channels`, `app/integrations/slack_client.py`): a bound repo can notify several channels, and one channel failing (bot not invited, channel deleted, Slack rate-limited) is logged and skipped rather than raising — it doesn't 500 the whole webhook delivery, and it doesn't stop the other, correctly configured channels from getting their notification.

 ## Known limitations